Integration of external software

 In this example we displayed the log-likelihood of the model (lnL), the non-synonymous to synonymous rate ratio, or \(\omega\) for the two rate categories (omega), the corresponding category frequencies (freq), and the list of posterior \(\omega\) per-site estimates for the amino acid sites (since the DNA alignment length is 270, there are 90 amino acid sites).

-In the specific case of branch- and clade-models (with or without site variable), CodeML expects that the phylogenetic tree contains internal node labels to identify branches (#x, where x is an integer) and clades ($x) that should have a different \(\omega\) rate.
+In the specific case of branch- and clade-models (with or without site variability), CodeML expects that the phylogenetic tree contains internal node labels to identify branches (#x, where x is an integer) and clades ($x) that should have a different \(\omega\) rate.
 If these labels are present in a Newick-formatted tree file, they will be imported properly by the constructor of Tree.
 Otherwise, it is also possible to add them dynamically using the methods of Tree objects (such as find_clade() and the property label of Node instances).

 Clustal Omega and Muscle